dgrothman/changesthatheal/docs/C2-Reality/WhyWeAreAfraidToTellPeopleWhoWeAre.md

+---
+title: Why we are afraid to tell people who we are
+tags:
+- Reality
+---
 # Why we are afraid to tell people who we are

 1. Fear of rejection, after all, all we have is who we are.